 - For professional development, have teachers organize themselves into professional learning communities that are based on self-assessments on the instructional framework

-Not everyone will love PLC time.
+Not everyone will love CPL time.
 Perform an analysis of the district to see what you are offering and how it can evolve and chance to best meet the needs of everyone:

 - What are the modes of learning that are there for adults?
 Analyze them for impact.

-- Which ones do the teachers say they want more of?
+- Which ones do the educators say they want more of?

 - Which ones are really the leverage actions that are causing impact on professional practices?